 The next tip has been mentioned many times before, but it nonetheless bears repetition.
-Check your credit report carefully because it is certainly not uncommon for these reports to contain errors which can have a damaging effect on your ability to source finance.
+Check your credit report carefully because it is certainly not uncommon for these reports to contain errors that can damage your ability to source finance.
 Make sure any errors are rectified immediately.

 If you have existing debts on, say, a credit card or personal loan, do everything you can to keep up repayments, no matter how difficult this may be.
-If necessary, simply make the minimum payments allowed until your finances improve.
-If you think you will struggle even to do this, you need to grab the bull by the horns and speak to your creditors about agreeing on a reduced payment, even if this is simply on a temporary basis until your circumstances improve.
+If necessary, make the minimum payments allowed until your finances improve.
+Suppose you think you will struggle even to do this.
+In that case, you need to grab the bull by the horns and speak to your creditors about agreeing on a reduced payment, even if this is simply temporarily until your circumstances improve.

-Another basic but effective tip to help get your finances back on track is to rip up your credit cards.
+Another essential but practical tip to help get your finances back on track is to rip up your credit cards.
 This may seem a bit theatrical, but it works.
 If those cards are in the bin, you can’t use them no matter how sorely tempted you may be.